subquery/documentation/docs/academy/herocourse/module1.md

 ### Docker

-Please visit [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/) for instructions on how to install Docker for your specific operating system.
+Please visit [Docker's official site](https://docs.docker.com/get-docker/) for instructions on how to install Docker for your specific operating system.

 ## Exercise 1: Hello World